-Ducks co-owner and head chef Andy Allen returned to the MasterChef kitchen this week, and a lot’s changed since he won the cooking show in 2012…
+Ducks co-owner and head chef Andy Allen is returning to the MasterChef kitchen next year – but this time, it’s as a judge, not a contestant.
+A lot’s changed since he won the cooking show in 2012…

 After entering MasterChef in 2012, off the back of a dare from one of my best buddies, I soon realised that I was in over my head and fully underdone to be in such a crazy competition.
 For most of my time in the kitchen, I was in survival mode – but there were a couple of challenges that, when I look back, have played a big part in where I am today.

 I loved the team challenges!!
 Playing a lot of sport right up until I went on the show, I thrived in the MasterChef team environment and it was obvious looking back that leading a team came naturally.
 The first offsite challenge showed just that.
 I was the captain of one of the teams and our task was to come up with a small menu and take over a restaurant for the night.
 With absolutely no kitchen experience, I was pretty overwhelmed, but somehow it went well and I loved every minute.I thrived under the pressure of organising the team and problem solving on the go – and, although it was only the first challenge of many, I look back at that and realise that it played a pretty big part in where I am now.

 I actually first met The Ducks on MasterChef.
 They were invited to cook in the kitchen as guest chefs for an elimination challenge.
 I was really drawn to the way Mark, Darren and Shaz at that point handled themselves in the kitchen and obviously their food was bloody epic, even Marky’s cold pasta dish!
 After the show, I moved to the Eastern suburbs of Sydney and dined at Three Blue Ducks in Bronte.
 Again, I was hooked on the food and the relaxed vibe, but also how much fun the guys looked like they were having in the kitchen.